禁漫天堂

 Be that as it may, different institutions can have different deadlines for their application process (especially in private universities), so always make sure to stay in touch with a representative of your preferred higher education institution so that you don't miss your opportunity.
 After applying, you will receive feedback from the university within one/two months of the deadline.

 Unfortunately, recent times have seen rent and property prices skyrocket in Porto, as well as the cost of living.
 Although it certainly can't be compared to the likes of Paris, Berlin and Amsterdam, and the situation isn't as dire as the one you'll find in Lisbon, Portugal's second city is currently also going through a major housing crisis.
-As such, accommodation for students is scarce and expensive, with good deals getting increasingly harder to come by.
-This comes as no surprise since recent studies point out that private listings only make up about 7% of the number of students currently enrolled in Porto's universities.
+As such, accommodation for students is scarce and expensive, with good deals getting increasingly harder to come by due to the severe lack of supply.
+Although the most recent data is related to the 2024/2025 school year, the Student Accommodation Observatory says that the average room will set students back 鈧32,00 per square meter, meaning a normal-sized 15-square-meter room is available for 480鈧/month.

-For a humble bedroom in an apartment where all remaining areas are shared with other people, expect to pay upwards of 430鈧, although it is not at all rare to find landlords asking for 600鈧 /month.
-Average prices are also higher for furnished/equipped apartments聽and for listings that already include other living expenses, such as water, electricity or internet services.
+Official data from portals such as seems to validate their numbers.
+According to this platform, expect to pay upwards of 450鈧 for a humble bedroom in an apartment where all remaining areas are shared with other people.
+Still, it is not at all rare to find landlords asking for 600鈧 /month.
+Average prices are also higher for furnished/equipped apartments and for listings that already include other living expenses, such as water, electricity or internet services.

-While there have been efforts to build new student residencies as quickly as possible, public efforts are not able to tackle the high level of demand, while private enterprises are targeting higher-end local students and international applicants.
+While there have been efforts to build new student residences as quickly as possible, public efforts are unable to meet the high level of demand, while private enterprises are targeting higher-end local students and international applicants.
 Student Support Services (Servi莽o de Ac莽茫o Social) usually run programs for accommodation within the compound of university residences.
-These rooms are much cheaper than what you'll find in the private market (between 160鈧/month for a private bedroom and 394鈧 for a double suite), but not all international students are eligible for this SASUP program.听
+These rooms are much cheaper than what you'll find in the private market, but not all students are eligible for this SASUP program.
+Plus, there are not nearly enough for everyone.
+Just last year, the University of Porto only made available about 1,600 beds for students, which represents less than 7% of the total of 24,000 students who come from outside the city and need to find a place to stay.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.